quotepilgrim/shiftcipher/README.md

 defining numbered rules, it's a good idea to limit yourself to three numbers, since w1345 does the same thing as e26.

-Once equipped with the source and target square, and the gridshift rules, here's an attempt at an explanation of how to encode a message, starting from the first character and rule:
+Once equipped with the source and target square and the gridshift rules, follow the steps below, starting from the first character and rule:

 The first step is to shift the target grid by the current gridshift rule.
 Then, find the current character from the plaintext in the source square.